-National Institute for Health and Care Excellence (NICE), guidance from the practice's head office and local guidelines were taken into account when delivering patient dental care and treatment.
+Patients dental care and treatment took account of National Institute for Health and Care Excellence (NICE) and local guidelines.
 The dental care provided was effective, evidence based and focussed on the needs of the patients.
-The practice kept detailed clinical records of oral health assessments and treatment carried out and monitored any changes in each patient's oral health.
 Staff received training appropriate to their roles.
 Staff were supported by the practice in continuing their professional development (CPD) and were meeting the requirements of their professional registration.
-There was evidence the practice worked together with other health professionals.
+There was evidence that the practice worked together with other health professionals.